DoD-Platform-One/bigbang/docs/developer/oscal-contributing.md

 * Verify that the document passes the validation without any errors or warnings.

 ### Example:
-from the directory containg your oscal-component.yaml file
+from the directory containing your oscal-component.yaml file

 ```shell
 yq eval oscal-component.yaml -o=json > tmp-oscal-component.json